corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 }
 ```

-## Modifying JSON

-TODO: Immutability, With() and walking the tree.

 ## JSON Schema and Union types

-We now know how to use our generated dotnet types in standard "serialization" scenarios.
-We have seen property accessors that, thanks to the implicit conversions, let us treat our JSON primitives as their dotnet equivalents: `string`, `bool`, and `null`, or even more sophisticated entities like `LocalDate`.
+We now know how to use our generated .NET types in standard "serialization" scenarios.
+We have seen property accessors that, thanks to the implicit conversions, let us treat our JSON primitives as their .NET equivalents: `string`, `bool`, and `null`, or even more sophisticated entities like `LocalDate`.

-We've seen that object hierarchies are supported just as we'd expect for any dotnet types, but that we automatically get extensions which allow us to enumerate `array` items and `object` properties, examine the type of the values we discover, and determine whether properties are present or not.
+We've seen that object hierarchies are supported just as we'd expect for any .NET types, but that we automatically get extensions which allow us to enumerate `array` items and `object` properties, examine the type of the values we discover, and determine whether properties are present or not.

 Now, we're going to have a look at how we represent some more sophisticated JSON schema constraints.
 To do that we are going to examine the `otherNames` property on a `PersonName`.